The Little Pale Dress

 Don’t be afraid of colour:

 Adding bold elements to a nude dress can instantly update this trend.
 Whether it be neon accessories or vibrant lipstick shades, an unexpected pop of colour can keep the trend modern and minimalist without washing you out.
-During the daytime, wearing a pair of classic black sunglasses or striking smoky eye makeup would be a way to counteract any overly cutesy pale dress.
+During the daytime, wearing a pair of classic or striking smoky eye makeup would be a way to counteract any overly cutesy pale dress.
 One carefully-chosen accessory is enough to alter the look completely to suit your individual style.
-The jury is still out on whether to pair them with American Tan tights though.
+The jury is still out on whether to pair them with tights though.

 Lauren Waine is a Fashion, Textile Student at Manchester University now working as a Fashion Journalist.